chipbaber/apex_textdemo/json_db.md

 http://lookup-service-prod.mlb.com/json/named.player_info.bam?sport_code='mlb'&player_id='493316'

-- Follow the video to see how to create a collection in APEX.
+- See the video above to learn how to create a SODA collection in SQL Worksheet.
 Once created query the base table.
 ```
 select * from MLB_PLAYERS
 ```